 When launching Outlook you may receive the following error.

-This error could occur from a number of different reasons.
+This error could occur for a number of different reasons.
+The possible causes we cover in this article include:

 Disable the Add-ins